 Understanding colour personalities and how to choose yours

-When it comes to establishing your brand, choosing your colours may appear to be a seemingly insignificant and straightforward task.
-Surely you just go right ahead and go with your personal favourite right?
+When it comes to establishing your brand, choosing your colours may appear to be a seemingly trivial and straightforward task.
+Surely you go right ahead and go with your personal favourite, right?
 Think again.

-While such judgments may be subconscious, that doesn’t change the fact that your brand colours can have a direct effect on your customers purchasing intent.
-Put simply, they have a significant impact on how your brand is perceived and when it comes to branding, perception is everything.
+While such judgments may be subconscious.
+That doesn’t change the fact that your brand colours can have a direct effect on your customers purchasing intent.
+But, they have a significant impact on how your brand is perceived and when it comes to branding, perception is everything.

-Colour can, of course, trigger different responses in different people, but no matter how subjective these responses may be, there is a general principle that we advise: If it incites an emotional response, whether consciously or subconsciously, it is an important consideration for your branding.
+Colour can, of course, trigger different responses in different people.
+Still, no matter how subjective these responses may be.
+There is a general principle that we advise: If it incites an emotional response, whether consciously or subconsciously, it is an essential consideration for your branding.

 Choosing your brand colour – a step by step guide